PlaidCloud/website/content/en/docs/tasks/job/automated-tasks-with-cron-jobs.md

 ```
 Fri Feb 22 11:02:09 UTC 2019
-Hello from the Kubernetes cluster
+Hello from the PlaidCloud cluster
 ```

 ## Deleting a Cron Job